loomio/loomio_help/content/guides/consent_process/index.md

 <iframe src="//www.slideshare.net/slideshow/embed_code/key/wOxlElLfkChauk?startSlide=3" width="595" height="485" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe> <div style="margin-bottom:5px">

+### Key Pitfalls

-### There are a few key pitfalls to avoid as you learn to use this process.
+There are a few key pitfalls to avoid as you learn to use this process.

 Pitfall 1: Getting sidetracked because the team or facilitator is lost in the process, for example, not knowing who is in charge of the proposal at which step in the process.